Can You Use a Sponge To Wash Your Car? NO – Here’s Why

 - Sponges can’t trap the dirt inside.
 Instead, dirt stays on the top of the sponge, so you drag it all over the car, scratching the paint.

-Here’s a quick explanation of why you should avoid using sponges for washing your vehicle.
+Here are three main reasons why you should avoid using sponges for washing your vehicle.

-1. Sponges Are Abrasive Products
+1. Sponges Are Abrasive

 Even though commercials don’t say this, car washing sponges are still too abrasive for a car clear coat (finish).
-They aren’t gentle and soft as they should be.
+They aren’t as gentle and soft as they should be.

 You can check it with any sponge in two seconds.
 Just drag it over your arm, and you’ll indeed feel some abrasiveness in it.